 Medicare provides rebates on the dietitians’ fee, for those people with Enhanced Primary Care Plans (EPC).
 This plan must be set up with your GP before your nutrition consultation with the dietitian.
 If you qualify, please bring your EPC plan with you to your appointment.

-Electronic Funds Transfer, cash or cheque.
+Electronic Funds Transfer, STRIPE, cash.

 Eftpos facilities are not available.

 Please provide at least 24 hours notice if you are unable to attend a scheduled appointment.
 Failure to do so will incur a $50 fee (plus GST).
 Happy to discuss exceptional circumstances.

 - Dermatitis Herpetiformis

 - Gluten minutia